-Coffee lovers we feel your pain!
-Maybe your regular but brilliant coffee machine has gone kaput.
+Even the best coffee machines can go kaput and maybe yours is ready for an upgrade.
 Perhaps you’re away from home, and the kitchen there isn’t equipped with a machine.
 It could be that you’re in the great outdoors without an electrical connection to help you brew up.
-Whatever the issue, if you’re a java fan, being without a coffee machine is a serious issue.
-But not to worry as we are going to show you how to make coffee without a coffee maker...

 All is definitely not lost, though, and we are here to help.
 It is perfectly possible to brew a great coffee without a coffee maker, and you might even find you prefer your coffee made this way.